IOTEROP/IOWA/iowa/README.md

 Please note **There are two versions of the IOWA SDK.**

 The *IOWA Evaluation SDK* is intended to let users get a hands experience of how LwM2M services may be used to create IoT solutions.
-The *IOWA Evaluation SDK* provided in the **iowa** folder of this Git repository.
+The *IOWA Evaluation SDK* provided is in the **iowa** folder of this Git repository.

 **The IOWA Evaluation SDK is covered by the IOWA EVALUATION LICENSE available in the file LICENSE.txt.**